-A place used constantly for rituals acquires a mystical "charge" that aids any ritual conducted within its boundaries more) give a +3 to rolls.
+A place used constantly for rituals acquires a mystical "charge" that aids any ritual conducted within its boundaries (see table, p.
+106).
+Old mystic areas or temples (used for 20 years or more) grant a +1 to all ritual rolls, or +2 if used for 50 years or more.
+Historical ritual places (used for 100 years or 100 yea more) give a +3 to rolls.
 Those used 500 years or more give a +4.
 Truly powerful mystical centers, used for 1,000 years or more, give a +5 to all ritual rolls.
-Such sacred places (especially powerful ones) are likely to be claimed by a magical tradition or group, which may or may not allow others to use them!
-GMs may wish to consult GURPS Places of
+Such sacred places (especially powerful ones) are likely to be claimed by a magical tradition or group which may or may not allow others to use them GMs may wish to consult GURPS Places of Mystery for ideas regarding various scarec sites on Earth.